Religious perspectives on Jesus: Incarnation

 Most Christians believe that Jesus was both human and the Son of God.
-While there have been theological debate over the nature of Jesus, Trinitarian Christians generally believe that Jesus is God incarnate, God the Son, and "true God and true man" (or both fully divine and fully human).
+While there has been theological debate over the nature of Jesus, trinitarian Christians generally believe that Jesus is God incarnate, God the Son, and the Holy Spirit, thus "true God and true man," i.e. fully divine and fully human.
 Jesus, having become fully human in all respects, suffered the pains and temptations of a mortal man, yet he did not sin.
 As fully God, he defeated death and rose to life again.
-According to the Bible, God raised him from the dead.
-He ascended to heaven, to the "right hand of God," and he will return again for the Last Judgment and the establishment of the Kingdom of God.
+According to the New Testament, God the Father raised him from the dead.
+He ascended to heaven, to be seated at the "right hand of God," and he will return again for the Last Judgment and the establishment of the Kingdom of God.

 Islam

 In Islam, Jesus (Isa) is considered to be a messenger of God (Allah) and the Messiah (al-Masih) who was sent to guide the Descendants of Israel (Bani Isra'il) with a new scripture, the Gospel (Injil).

 The Quran mentions Jesus by name 25 times—more often than Muhammad—and emphasises that Jesus was a mortal human who, like all other prophets, had been divinely chosen to spread God's message.
 Unlike Christian writings, the Quran does not describe Jesus as the son of God, but as one of four major human messengers (out of many prophets) sent by God throughout history to guide mankind.
 Jesus is said to have lived a life of piety and generosity, and abstained from eating flesh of swine.

 Muslims also believe that Jesus received a Gospel from God, called the Injil.
 However, Muslims hold that Jesus' original message was lost or altered and that the Christian New Testament does not accurately represent God's original message to mankind.

 Despite major differences, the Quran and New Testament overlap in other aspects of Jesus' life; both Muslims and Christians believe that Jesus was miraculously born without a human biological father by the will of God, and that his mother, Mary (Maryam in Arabic), is among the most saintly, pious, chaste and virtuous women ever.
 The Quran also specifies that Jesus was able to perform miracles—though only by the will of God—including being able to raise the dead, restore sight to the blind and cure lepers.
 One miracle attributed to Jesus in the Quran, but not in the New Testament, is his being able to speak at only a few days old, to defend his mother from accusations of adultery.
 It also says that Jesus was a 'word' from God, since he was predicted to come in the Old Testament.